ghc-proposals/ghc-proposals/README.rst

    * Reject the proposal (new label: `Rejected <https://github.com/ghc-proposals/ghc-proposals/pulls?q=label%3A%22Rejected%22>`__)
    * Invite the author to revise the proposal (new label: `Needs revision <https://github.com/ghc-proposals/ghc-proposals/pulls?q=label%3A%22Needs+revision%22>`__)
    * Accepts the proposal (new label: `Accepted <https://github.com/ghc-proposals/ghc-proposals/pulls?q=label%3A%22Accepted%22>`__).
+This moves the proposal to **Acception** stage.

-   Needs-revision is a common outcome, including for proposals that the committee is enthusiastic about.
+   Needs-revision is a common outcome (which moves the proposal back to **Community discussion** stage), including for proposals that the committee is enthusiastic about.
    It is usually accompanied with guidance about the revisions that are sought.
    There may be multiple iterations of revision followed by committee discussion.
    The goal is to be clear about where the next action lies: with the committee or with the author.